WPBeginner

 This method is not as good as MonsterInsights because you will not be able to do advanced tracking configuration, and you will not be able to view Google Analytics data in your WordPress dashboard.

-Don’t forget to click on the save changes button to store your settings.
+Don’t forget to click the ‘Save Changes’ button to store your settings.

 That’s all, you have successfully installed Google Analytics on your site.

-3. Install Google Analytics in WordPress Theme
+Method 3: Install Google Analytics in WordPress Theme

 This method is for advanced users who are familiar with the code.
 It is somewhat unreliable because your code will disappear if you switch or update the theme.
-We almost never recommend using this method.

-If this is your first time adding code to your WordPress files, then you should check out our guide on how to copy paste code snippets in WordPress.
+If this is your first time adding code to your WordPress files, then you should check out our guide on how to copy and paste code snippets in WordPress.

-1. Add code in header.php file
+1. Add Code in header.php File

-Simply edit the header.php file in your WordPress theme and paste the Google Analytics tracking that code you copied earlier right after the <body> tag.
+Simply edit the header.php file in your WordPress theme and paste the Google Analytics tracking code that you copied earlier right after the <body> tag.

 Don’t forget to save your changes and upload the file back to your server.

-Add via Functions File
+2. Add via Functions File

-You can also add Google Analytics tracking code to WordPress functions file.
+You can also add Google Analytics tracking code to the WordPress functions file.
 It will then automatically add the tracking code to every page on your WordPress site.

 You will need to add this code to your theme’s functions.php file.